 Q28.
 Can I connect from Azure SQL Database to an on-premises Oracle or MySQL database?

 Answer: No, it is not possible to directly establish connectivity from Azure SQL Database instance to other databases – this includes Oracle, MySQL, etc. However if required one can always leverage a 3rd party tool e.g. CloudGateway which essentially provides a secure gateway for any DBMS via ODBC or JDBC drivers and have them running in your data center/private cloud while being managed by the same set of tools you use for all your other Azure resources.
 If access is restricted, one can just set up a VPN connection between the network and the CloudGateway VM image and all other servers/resources in the private cloud would be reachable.

 Q29.
 How do I access Azure Storage from my VM?

 Answer: Azure Storage can be accessed by mounting it as a drive, just like one would mount an SMB share or NFS export to the VM.
-Alternatively, it is possible to set up Azure Files shares which provide read-write access to Azure Blob storage via Server Message Block (SMB) protocol.
+Alternatively, it is possible to set up Azure Files shares that provide read-write access to Azure Blob storage via Server Message Block (SMB) protocol.
 This feature requires the latest version of Windows Server running on your VMs.

 Q30.
 How do I know the capacity remaining for a storage account?

-Answer: For a general overview, one can use a free service called Azure Storage explorer which allows you to not only see the total capacity but also how much each individual Blob or Table occupies currently.
+Answer: For a general overview, one can use a free service called Azure Storage explorer which allows you to not only see the total capacity but also how much each Blob or Table occupies currently.
 Alternatively, PowerShell commands such as Get-AzureStorageUsage will do the trick too.